DmitriySidyakin/Cryptonix/README.md

-# Cryptonix
+# Cryptonix.Security
-Encryption library for .Net
+The encryption library for .Net 6